If you are calling about an Emergency:

 Before Alissa, this position was held by Tod Davies, who was Board-appointed in May, 2007, to replace and complete the term begun May, 2007, of re-elected and subsequently resigned member Mary Jo Trainor.
 Tod was re-elected Vice-Chair by Board vote in Feb.
 2011 until her resignation in Oct.
 2011.

-Betsy BRADSHAW: Community Education & Outreach: Publications, mailings & kiosks postings (fire season regulation updates, fire safety & emergency preparedness info); crfd.org webmaster; & mail list management
+Betsy BRADSHAW: Community Education & Outreach: Publications, mailings & kiosks postings (fire season regulation updates, fire safety & emergency preparedness info); crfd.org webmaster; & mail list management; 2022 Budget Elector

-Lisa BUTTREY: Fire Plan Committee Chair & Coordinator, Budget Committee member, Fuels Reduction Project Coordinator, and Emergency Preparedness Committee Coordinator
+Lisa BUTTREY: Fire Plan Committee Chair & Coordinator, 2022 Budget Officer, Fuels Reduction Project Coordinator, and Emergency Preparedness Committee Coordinator

-Karen DWYER: Budget Committee member & Social Media Liaison
+Karen DWYER: 2022 Budget Elector & Social Media Liaison

 You can always contact us